Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: The model

 \subsection{Spin-flip processes}

-The third term in Eq.~(\ref{H=}), $\hat{H}_\mathrm{sf}$, is the spin-flip, which arises when the reflection symmetry in the~$z$ direction is broken~\cite{Bychkov1984}.
+The third term in Eq.~(\ref{H=}), $\hat{H}_\mathrm{sf}$, is the spin flip which arises when the reflection symmetry in the~$z$ direction is broken~\cite{Bychkov1984}.
 We write this term as~\cite{Ochoa2013}

-Here we assumed that the reflection symmetry is broken by an external perpendicular electric field $\mathcal{E}_z$, introduced explicitly.
-Then, by definition, the operator multiplying $\mathcal{E}_z$ is nothing but the $z$~component of the electric dipole moment operator.
+We assumed that the reflection symmetry is broken by an external perpendicular electric field $\mathcal{E}_z$, introduced explicitly.
+Then, by definition, the operator multiplying $-\mathcal{E}_z$ is nothing but the $z$~component of the electric dipole moment operator.
 If there is no external electric field, but the reflection symmetry is broken by some other mechanism (e.~g., van der Waals interaction with a dielectric substrate), the coupling Hamiltonian still has the form~(\ref{HRashba=}) which is fixed by the symmetry, but instead of $d_z\mathcal{E}_z$ its strength is determined by another parameter having the dimensionality of energy.
-For example, the parameter $\lambda_\mathrm{ext}$ from Ref.~\cite{Ochoa2013} is related to $d_z\mathcal{E}_z$ as $d_z\mathcal{E}_z=2i\lambda_\mathrm{ext}$.
-Note that the parameter $d_z$ can be made purely real or purely imaginary by an appropriate spin rotation around the $z$~axis.
-The peculiar valley structure of the matrix $\mathcal{D}_\tau$ follows from the total (orbital plus spin) angular momentum conservation: in $\vec{K}$ ($-\vec{K}$) valley only spin-up (spin-down) states in the valence band can couple to only spin-down (spin-up) in the conduction band, the corresponding total angular momentum change being $\pm{3}$.
+For example, the parameter $\lambda_\mathrm{ext}$ from \cite{Ochoa2013} is related to $d_z\mathcal{E}_z$ as $d_z\mathcal{E}_z=2\lambda_\mathrm{ext}$.
+The parameter~$d_z$ is real, which is fixed by the combination of time-reversal symmetry and the reflection symmetry $x\to-x$ (see Appendix~\ref{app:dipole_z_term} for details).
+The peculiar valley structure of the matrix $\mathcal{D}_\tau$ arises because the total angular momentum (orbital plus spin) is conserved modulo~3 due to the crystal symmetry: in $\vec{K}$ ($-\vec{K}$) valley only spin-up (spin-down) states in the valence band can couple to only spin-down (spin-up) in the conduction band, the corresponding total angular momentum change being precisely $\pm{3}$.